akhargha/FUT.AI/README.md

 ## Team Members

-The project is currently being developed by [your name/your team members' names].
+The project is currently being developed by:

+- Shivanshu Dwivedi
+- Anupam Khargaria
+- Shashwath Sunkum
+## Team Mentor
+This project is mentored by Professor Jonathan Johnson

 ## Modules